B-Erolskiy/store.loc/README.md

 # STORE.LOC

- This project was developed for educational purposes in the php and js programming languages using the MySQL database management system
+ This project was developed for educational purposes in the Yii2(PHP) and JavaScript programming languages using the MySQL database management system

 # Screenshots
 ## Main page